blancagiron/GranaBus/README.md

 ## Deployment

 The bot is deployed using [Railway](https://railway.app/), a platform that facilitates seamless deployment of applications.
+This project is my first experience using Railway to deploy an application to the cloud.
+Although I have followed the steps carefully, since it is my first attempt, you might encounter some errors or configurations that still need adjustment.

 ## Usage